ngongcm/public-api-list/README.md

-# 🌐 Awesome Public APIs by SteadyAPI
+# 🌐 Awesome Public APIs

-A curated collection of the best free, freemium, and paid APIs for developers — featuring real-time data from **[SteadyAPI](https://docs.steadyapi.com/)**.
+A curated collection of the best free, freemium, and paid APIs for developers.

 ---